mdolab/MACH-Aero/machAeroTutorials/overset_volume_mesh.rst

     $ mpirun -np 4 python run_pyhyp.py --level L1

-Since we want 3 differentely sized meshes, you will have to run this script 3 times with the appropriate ``--level`` argument.
+Since we want 3 meshes of different size, you will have to run this script 3 times with the appropriate ``--level`` argument.